TimeBandit/astro-todo/README.md

 ## Todos
 [] auth protect todos route
+[] authenticate the logged in user along the API route [] create a policy
+  [] create a role and attach the policy
+  [] specifiy the awarded role in cognito
 [] create new table in ddb to hold lists
 [] create document client to access data
 [] create CRUD helpers to write to tables